ALX-Students-Contribution/ALXedit/README.md

 🎉 We welcome contributions from developers of all backgrounds.
 Whether you're an experienced coder or just starting your journey, your ideas and contributions are invaluable to us.
 To contribute to Simple-Editor, follow these steps:

-1. 🔍 Check out the open issues and pick one that interests you or suggest a new feature.
+1. 🔍 Check out the open issues and pick one that interests you or make a suggestion for a new feature.
 2. 🛠️ Fork the repository and create your branch from `main`.
 3. 📝 Make your changes, add tests if applicable, and ensure the code quality.
 4. ✔️ Create a pull request describing your changes and improvements.